Personal and Professional Growth

 Resilience is the capacity to bounce back from adversity, adapt to change, and thrive in the face of challenges.
 It's not a trait some people have and others don’t, but a skill that can be developed at any age.
 In a world that is often unpredictable and full of uncertainties, resiliency is a valuable asset that can make the difference between merely surviving and truly thriving.

-Over the course of 2024, we’ll cultivate the necessary characteristics and learn or adjust behaviors that will create lasting habits through our conversation, reflection, and action with simple techniques we'll be sharing.
+Each session is designed to help you cultivate the necessary characteristics and learn or adjust behaviors to create lasting habits.
+We'll do this through our conversation, reflection, and with the simple techniques we'll be sharing.

 - gain new insight about hardship perceptions